chrisj42/CharacterReplacer/README.md

 Finally... once all your materials are set up, open your skeletal mesh assets and assign the materials / material instances you created to their respective material slots.
 For most avatars, they will likely be the same ones, minus any eye or other head-only material slots on the 1p version.

 > [!NOTE]
-> Wondering about bouncy physics on extra bones?
-I'll try getting a guide up on it at some point, but I had success using trail controllers in a post-process animation blueprint.
-Others have gotten rigidbody simulation to work as well.
-It can definitely be finnicky though, and head-bone physics could still be jank.
-Good luck!
+> Wondering about physics simulation / bounciness on extra bones?
+I'll try getting a guide up on it if I can figure out how to do it better, but I had success using trail controllers in a post-process animation blueprint.
+Set your furthest bone as the main one and tell it how many bones up the chain to simulate.
+>
+> It can definitely be finnicky though, and head-bone physics in particular will likely still be jank and unusable.
+If you're an advanced user who really knows their stuff with unreal, such people have have gotten rigidbody simulation to work as well, and possibly ear physics?
+It's beyond me.
+Share your knowledge!
+And either way, good luck!

 ## 5. Registering your Model as an in-game Avatar